 We assess the available positive and negative evidence to estimate if sufficient future taxable income is expected to be generated to use existing deferred tax assets.
 On the basis of our assessment, we record valuation allowances only with respect to the portion of the deferred tax asset that is not more-likely-than-not to be realized.
-Our assessment of the future realizability of our deferred tax assets relies heavily on our forecasted earnings in certain jurisdictions, and such forecasted earnings are determined by the manner in which we operate our business.
+Our assessment of the future realizability of our deferred tax assets relies heavily on our forecasted earnings in certain jurisdictions, the relevant carryforward periods, and these forecasted earnings are determined by the manner in which we operate our business.
 Any changes to our operations may affect our assessment of deferred tax assets considered realizable if the positive evidence no longer outweighs the negative evidence.

-Net operating loss carryforwards of foreign subsidiaries at December 28, 2019 and December 29, 2018 were \$508 million and \$538 million, respectively.
-Tax credit carryforwards of both domestic and foreign subsidiaries at December 28, 2019 and December 29, 2018 totaled \$47 million and \$69 million, respectively.
+Net operating loss carryforwards of foreign subsidiaries at January 2, 2021 and December 28, 2019 were \$563 million and \$508 million, respectively.
+Tax credit carryforwards of both domestic and foreign subsidiaries at January 2, 2021 and December 28, 2019 totaled \$56 million and \$47 million, respectively.
 If unused, foreign net operating losses and tax credit carryforwards will expire as follows:

-Net

-(In millions) O perating

-Year of Expiry L osses (1) Tax Credits
+(In millions) Year of Expiry Net Operating Losses (1) Tax Credits

-2020 \$ 5.1 \$.3

-2021 3.1 .5
+2021 \$ 2.1 \$.4

-2022 6.6 .6
+2022 5.3 .5

-2023 5.2 2.5
+2023 4.3 4.4

-2024 5.2 .4
+2024 3.8 .3

-2025 - 2039 8.4 35.1
+2025 5.9 7.2

+2026 - 2040 19.1 36.2

-Indefinite life/no expiry 474.5 7.1
+Indefinite life/no expiry 522.7 6.5

-Total \$ 508.1 \$ 46.5
+Total \$ 563.2 \$ 55.5

-$^{^{(1)}}$ Net operating losses are presented before tax effect and valuation allowance.
+(1) Net operating losses are presented before tax effects and valuation allowance.